tsering10/OP_Final_Project/README.md

 ```
 Replace path/to/your/code/ with the actual path to the Python files you want to check.
 If you want to check all Python files within your project, you can simply run flake8 without specifying a path.
 For more information check the flake8 documentation.

+## Acknowledgment

+I would like to thank my mentor Pablo Leano, for all the help and advices he gave to me to accomplish this project.